The City of Athens is committed to implementing the following sustainable practices:

 Athens International Airport’s Roadmap to Net Zero Carbon Emissions by 2025

-By Q2 2020, a detailed Roadmap for the self-production of clean electricity within the airport boundaries via solar power for self-consumption purposes, aiming to cover 100% of the Airport Company's electricity needs, which corresponds to 91.1% of its current carbon footprint.
+By Q2 2020, a detailed Roadmap for the self-production of clean electricity will be implemented within the airport boundaries via solar power for self-consumption purposes, aiming to cover 100% of the Airport Company's electricity needs, which corresponds to 91.1% of its current carbon footprint.

-By Q4 2020, a detailed Roadmap for addressing the remaining 8.9% of its carbon footprint corresponding to direct emissions from fuel consumption onsite (via initiatives such as the use of electric vehicles, biodiesel, heat pumps, etc).
+By Q4 2020, a detailed Roadmap for addressing the remaining 8.9% of its carbon footprint will be implemented, corresponding to direct emissions from fuel consumption onsite (via initiatives such as the use of electric vehicles, biodiesel, heat pumps, etc).